skellis46/finger-pointing-moon/ahrc research development and engagement fellowship scheme.md

 _p.25 of Guide v4.9:_

 >The aims of the Fellowship Scheme are to provide time and support for researchers:

-• to carry out high-quality individual research which has the potential to generate a significant impact on their discipline;
+>- to carry out high-quality individual research which has the potential to generate a significant impact on their discipline;
-• to develop capabilities as research specialists and to create opportunities for outreach beyond their research field;
+>-to develop capabilities as research specialists and to create opportunities for outreach beyond their research field;
-• to undertake innovative and collaborative development activities, including the initiation of new research, which will result in benefits for their own discipline(s) and beyond.
+>-to undertake innovative and collaborative development activities, including the initiation of new research, which will result in benefits for their own discipline(s) and beyond.

 >It should be noted that this scheme is intended to support an integrated package of research and career enhancement activities which cannot effectively be supported through the routine provision of sabbaticals or other forms of research leave commonly funded through QR.